sfsw-bma/schemas/xmlSchemas/Readme.md

 ##### This bundle contains all the schemas you will need to get started developing against the XML endpoints of the Laminar Data APIs, including both source and reference schemas.

-##### The FIXM schemas are NOT original FIXM they have minor additions so that we can provide extra data in a similar format, for example the Iata Flight Number.
+##### The FIXM schemas are NOT original FIXM they have minor additions so that we can provide extra data in a similar format, for example the Iata Flight Number and the Flight Plan Timestamp

 ## Example Usage: